snehavyas12/E-commerce_SQL_EDA/SQL_Powered_ECommerce_Sales_Insights.md

 ![alt text](image-12.png)

 #### Insights:
 In quantity, Electronics top the table.
-But as we just saw, Electroincs don't shine in revenue.
-Electronics are followed by sports and Home & Furniture, all not the top sellings.
+But as we just saw, Electronics don't shine in revenue.
+Electronics are followed by sports and Home & Furniture, all not the top selling.
 In such case, these products need to be promoted at lower prices to increase the sale.

 ### 14. Do highly reviewed products sell more?
 SELECT review_score,